What is sciatic endometriosis?

 Sciatic endometriosis is a condition where the lining of the uterus or the endometrium grows around the sciatic nerve and puts pressure on it.

-When the endometrium grows around the sciatic nerve, it results in pelvic pain as in the case of regular endometriosis but also a pain in the hip region and leg.
+Yes.
+When the endometrium grows around the sciatic nerve, it results in pelvic pain, hip and leg pain.

 What causes sciatic endometriosis?

-The exact cause of endometriosis is not well understood.
-When the endometrium starts to grow outside the uterus and affect nerves it can cause damage to them.
+While the exact cause of endometriosis is not well understood, the cause of sciatic endometriosis is.
+When the endometrium starts to grow outside the uterus and around nerves, it can cause damage to those nerves.
 This is known as neuropathy .
 When the affected nerve is the sciatic nerve, the condition is called sciatic endometriosis.
-Sciatic endometriosis is caused by inflammation that can be a periodical to start with, but as the disease progresses, this can become chronic and eventually lead to scarring and constant pain.
+Sciatic endometriosis is caused by inflammation that can be periodical to start with, but as the disease progresses, this can become chronic and eventually lead to scarring and constant pain.

 Could I have sciatic endometriosis?

-The sciatic nerve is the largest nerve in the body connecting the spinal cord with the legs and feet.
+The sciatic nerve is the body's largest nerve, connecting the spinal cord with the legs and feet.
 It runs from each side of the lower spine into the back of the thigh and down to the foot.

-Since sciatic endometriosis puts pressure on the sciatic nerve it can cause pain, numbness, cramping, and a tingling sensation in the lower back, hips, buttocks, thighs, calves, knees, and feet.
+Because sciatic endometriosis puts pressure on the sciatic nerve, it can cause pain, numbness, cramping, and a tingling sensation in the lower back, hips, buttocks, thighs, calves, knees, and feet.
 The pain is usually felt in the back of the leg and radiates towards the heel.

 Other symptoms of sciatic endometriosis are similar to those of regular endometriosis and may include: